iamrainyday/huiqihu.github.io/index.md

 #### Description of Lab Dase-314

 I run a smal lab studying database and distributed systems.
 Our research area includes: storage, in-memory and parallel computing,  query processing and optimization, transaction processing.
-In the lab, we prefer study open-sourced systems or open-sourced project.
+In the lab, we prefer study open-sourced systems or open-sourced projects.

-Specifically, my recent interests include distributed storage system and indexes with RDMA and NVM, parallel logging with varients of Paxos/Raft protocols, indexing and increamental view maintenance for kv/database/streaming system.
+Specifically, my recent interests include distributed storage system and indexes with RDMA and NVM, parallel logging with varients of Paxos/Raft protocols, indexing and increamental view maintenance for kv/database/streaming systems.

 Here is a list of students from our Lab: